 If the disc bursts, stop the Extruder and replace the rupture disc with an identically rated one.
 Do not even repair or plug a burst rupture disc or run an extrusion process with a self-repaired or plugged unit.

-When changing rupture disc, reduce the Extruder temperature to the lowest temperature possible so the polymer is still semi-soft.
+When changing the rupture disc, reduce the Extruder temperature to the lowest temperature possible so the polymer is still semi-soft.
 Wear protective gear (including heat resistant gloves, face shield, and long sleeve shirt) and use caution to avoid being burned.